marijnh/Eloquent-JavaScript/10_modules.md

 ```

 This can be a barrier to composition—when various packages are using different data structures to describe similar things, combining them is difficult.
 Therefore, if you want to design for composability, find out what ((data structure))s other people are using and, when possible, follow their example.

+{{index design}}

+Designing a fitting module structure for a program can be difficult.
+In the phase where you are still exploring the problem, trying  different things to see what works, you might want to not worry about it too much since keeping everything organized can be a big distraction.
+Once you have something that feels solid, that's a good time to take a step back and organize it.

 ## Summary